An Ancient nation subdued

 Chapter 6 – Subjugation and Enlightenment

 The atrocities that were afflicted by Government forces in the aftermath of Culloden were now becoming more widely known.
 Unbelievably they are actually praised by some at Westminster but widely reviled by others in the Highlands.
 The Scottish economy is now starting to grow again particularly in the south.
 Many of the lairds, politicians and the elite move to England leaving a social space in which the arts, literature and industry start to flourish.
 It is the period of the Scottish Enlightenment that is recognised and praised around the world.
 A young authoress, Clara Sweeney, meets Robert Burns.
 She also learns about the start of the Highland Clearances and the initial attempts by those lairds and landowners who were involved to try to keep news of them quiet.

-Chapter 7 – A Family Cleared
+Chapter 7 – The Clearances

 The infamous Highland Clearances, and forced eviction

 The family feud of the two sides of the MacPherson family has continued through the next generations and is still very much in evidence as the full-blown occurrence of the Highland Clearances starts to affect many Highland families.
 One side of the family is about to be cleared from their tenancy by the infamous Sutherland family and their dreaded land agent.
 On the other side of the MacPherson family, Sir Alexander MacPherson is very much involved in the delivery of this action.